- Try it out

 - Check the developer console for errors.

 Wasm support has some limitations.
-The following list covers the common issues.
+The following list covers some common issues.

-As mentioned in Load it in a browser, to run Flutter web apps compiled to Wasm, use Chrome 113 or later or a Firefox nightly build with experimental flags enabled.
+As mentioned in Load it in a browser, to run Flutter web apps compiled to Wasm, use Chrome 119 or later or Firefox 120 or later.

 To check if a Wasm build failed due to these APIs, review the error output.
 These often return soon after a build invocation.
 An API-related error should resemble the following: